U.S. TV networks court YouTube crowd in quest for digital viewers

 YouTube stars include comedians, beauty gurus, product reviewers, gamers, musicians and fitness buffs who post videos of themselves, often looking directly into the camera.

 It is not certain that the shorter format and free-wheeling style of YouTube will translate to TV.
-"It's a challenge for all of us," said Albie Hecht, executive vice president of HLN, a network designed for the "social media generation."
+"It's a challenge for all of us," said Albie Hecht, executive vice president of HLN (TWX.N), a network designed for the "social media generation."
 "Television is a very different means of communication."

 Nielsen data show traditional TV viewing for 12- to 17-year-olds declined to about 18 hours per week in the first quarter of 2015 from 21 hours a year earlier.
 Surveys show online stars are more popular with teens than mainstream celebrities.